mrzamaniiii/TinyML-Compression-Benchmark/README.md

 # Project Status

 **Active development — Study 1 and Study 2 are complete.
-The final embedded architecture has been selected based on physical Arduino measurements.
-Remaining work is focused on repository cleanup, final figures, and presentation/thesis integration.**
+The final embedded architecture has been selected based on physical Arduino measurements.**